engagetitus/fluttermodcom/side/hello/lib/profile/lesson10.md

-## Topic : Scaffold : Basic Flutter Widgets
+## Topic :Scaffold
-# Week 2 Project :  profile
+## Week 2 Project : Calculator

-- class in flutter which provides many widgets
-- expand and occupy whole device screen
+Scaffold is a class in Flutter that provides many widgets It expands and occupies a whole device's screen common : AppBar, Body, floatingActionButton
-- common : AppBar,Body,floatingActionButton

-# widgets
+## Widgets
-- Scaffold (Appbar,)
+- AppBar
 - Text
-- Row (layout)
+- Row(layout)
-- Column (layout)
+- Column(layout)
 - Container
+- Icon
-- Icons
+- Expanded

-# Assignment/ Task
+## Assignment
-- on the profile page; have a icon (in place of Name, Phone, Address)
+- on the profile page, have an icon in place of Name, Phone, Address
-- recreate a kenyan flag using containers at the
+- recreate a Kenyan flag using containers